 The mosaic of habitats surrounding the FSUCML offers marvelous opportunities to conduct research in pristine environments.

 We encourage researchers from the FSU main campus and from research institutions across the globe to use the FSUCML as a research base.
 Facilities available include classrooms, laboratories, and research equipment.
 If you need help in the field, in the lab, or with care and feeding of organisms, please contact our lead Marine Research Technician, Katrina Bayliss at (850) 697-3887 or firstname.lastname@example.org.
 Fees apply for support services.

 Scientists interested in conducting research using the FSUCML as a base must submit a research plan that includes details on the type of research, copies of all permits, and the support required from the laboratory to ensure the coordination of all projects.
 Also required is a map indicating any field sites, the area being used, and the expected length of time the study will continue.

 The Research Plan Submission form can be downloaded here: Research Plan Form.
-Please fill out the form and submit it to Travis Mohrman, Facilities Director (email@example.com).
+Please fill out the form (including copies of relevant permits and Animal Care and Use protocols) and submit it to Travis Mohrman, Facilities Director (email@example.com).
 Travis will help with project coordination.